 6. Generate the randomisation sequence

-Based on the animal numbers indicated in the properties of each group node, the system can generate the randomisation sequence.
-It should not be generated until the plan for analysis has been finalised, as the inclusion of for example blocking factors will impact on the randomisation sequence.
-The randomisation sequence should be emailed to the person in charge of coding or administering the treatments so that the experimenter is unaware of the group allocation during the conduct of the experiment and analysis of the data.
+A randomisation sequence should not be generated until you have finalised your analysis plan, as the method of analysis will have an impact on randomisation (for example, the inclusion of blocking factors).
+The randomisation sequence should be emailed to the person in charge of coding or administering the treatments so that you (or a selected colleague) can remain unaware of the group allocation during the experiment and data analysis.

 7. Share your diagram